neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 Cerebellum
 -------------------

 The cerebellum (little brain) is a fist-sized portion of the brain located at the back of the head and above the brainstem.
 Its function is to coordinate voluntary muscle movements and to maintain posture, balance and equilibrium.
+The 2 hemispheres of cerebellum are connected by the vermis.

 .. figure:: ../media/parts-of-human-brain-1.*
     :align: center